Skip to main contentScroll Top

 2 hours have passed since the snack break and we sit down again to eat a little.

-After this walk and snack break, Tony had a little surprise in store for us by taking us to one of the " rooftop " from the city.
-Finally rooftopit is not so much a bar at the top of a tower as we can hear and have in Bangkok in particular, but it was still a very high bar, certainly not outdoors, but indeed with a view overlooking a district of Singapore.
+After our walk and snack break, Tony had a little surprise in store for us: a trip to one of the city's rooftop bars.
+Well, "rooftop" isn't exactly a bar at the top of a tower like you might find in Bangkok, but it was still a very high-rise bar, not entirely outdoors, but definitely with a view overlooking a district of Singapore.

 Unfortunately, I got carried away by the moment and didn't notice where we went...